 - $10 a month, including Photoshop

-Luminar is quick to import images and organize them, including tools for culling like flags, stars and color labels.
+Luminar is quick to import images and organize them and includes culling tools like flags, stars, and color labels.
 The organization tool that’s missing most is the option to add keywords, which makes photos easier to search for later if you take the time to tag them initially.

 While Luminar has many of the same editing tools as Lightroom, the program starts off with a bigger focus on presets and one-click edits, which can help newbies get acquainted with the software.
 Despite the push for presets, the advanced editing tools remain intact if you prefer a hands-on approach.

-In fact, in some ways, Luminar has more tools than Lightroom.
-When we last took Luminar for a test drive — which was before the cataloging feature was added — one of our favorite tools was an option to add sun rays, and when done right, the effect was rather realistic.
+In some ways, Luminar has more tools than Lightroom.
+When we last took Luminar for a test drive — which was before the cataloging feature was added — one of our favorite tools was an option to add sun rays, and when done right, the effect was realistic.
 Luminar also has an artificially intelligent digital polarizing filter, sky enhancer, and details enhancer.
-An upcoming version will introduce the option to automatically swap out the sky.
+The latest version uses A.I. to automatically swap out the sky and turns the usually complex task of editing portraits into a set of sliders.

 - Mac, Windows, and Linux